Chuckanut Drive Scenic Byway: Evergreen Forests & Emerald Bays

 Chrysalis Inn & Spa by Hilton – The Chrysalis Inn is a 4-star hotel that overlooks Bellingham Bay and is within walking distance to the restaurants and shops of Fairhaven.
 Guestrooms and suites come with a fireplace and bay windows with water views.
 There is an onsite restaurant serving local northwest cuisine as well as a full service spa.

-Recommended Hotels In Bellingham
+Recommended Hotels in Bellingham

 Four Points by Sheraton – This hotel in downtown Bellingham sits adjacent to a grocery store and The Woods Coffee Shop.
 Rooms are well appointed and there is an onsite restaurant, bar, gym, and indoor swimming pool.

-Recommended Hotels In Burlington
+Recommended Hotels in Burlington

 La Quinta – The La Quinta is located in downtown Burlington close to a variety of chain restaurants.
 Rooms are simple, spacious, and clean and all stays come with a hot breakfast.